Nick is undertaking an Honours project in 2020 on improving gene disruption methods for Leptosphaeria maculans.

 Dr. Candace Elliott

 Candace did her PhD research at the Sainsbury Laboratory in the John Innes Centre (UK) on the Mlo genes in plants, and joined the blackleg lab in 2002.
 Her research interests include discovering the mechanisms by which Leptosphaeria maculans evades detection by canola plants during early infection and trying to unravel the complex array of secondary metabolites made by L. maculans as well as other fungal pathogens.
+Candace has an honorary position at the University, and works at the post entry quarantine facility in Mickleham.

 Prof. Barbara Howlett, FAA